-In countries with moderate temperatures in both ranges, the normal humidity is around 30-60 percent.
+In countries with moderate temperatures in both ranges, the average humidity is around 30-60 percent.

-In the colder regions, it is less than 30% while in the hot and humid equatorial and tropical climates it can reach as high as more than 90%.
+It is less than 30% in the colder regions, while in the hot and humid equatorial and tropical climates, it can reach as high as more than 90%.

 Your list of precautions only becomes longer as there are a few sets of precautions that apply to you in case you live in highly humid climates.

 Is there a relation between humidity and the triggering of asthma symptoms?